 While this applies to your home as a whole, it’s still important when considering how to proceed with your landscaping project.
 If you’re planning to eventually sell your home, take a look around your neighborhood.
 Normally, buyers will compare the value of your home relative to the homes around it.

 When considering your landscaping project as an investment to attract buyers, it may be a good idea to have your landscaping be somewhat at par with the homes around you.
-This doesn’t just mean keeping with the general aesthetic of the neighborhood, which definitely increases your property value.
+This doesn’t just mean keeping with the general aesthetic of the neighborhood, which increases your property value.
 It also means that you shouldn’t go overboard.
 Increasing the value of your home too much relative to your neighbors may make it look overpriced in comparison to the surrounding homes when potential buyers take a look at your listing.

 What Buyers Might Want

 Pools are the perfect way to add a centerpiece to your backyard landscaping while also providing a functional space to entertain your guests.
-They’re definitely a good way to raise the property value of your home.
+They’re a good way to raise the property value of your home.

 However, some buyers will only see negatives with a swimming pool.
-A swimming pool comes with it a litany of long term costs, having to deal with maintenance and cleaning between seasons, as well as future repairs that may be needed.
+A swimming pool comes with it a litany of long-term costs, having to deal with maintenance and cleaning between seasons, as well as future repairs that may be needed.
 A swimming pool can also be a safety concern for some home buyers.
 For buyers who are looking for a home to raise a small child, the pool presents a hazard.

 It’s important to remember that if you’re going to install a pool, you will be alienating a segment of potential buyers come selling time.
 However, that is true for most decisions regarding your home.

 Gardens are the perfect way to brighten up your landscaping project.
-Adding colorful flowers and tasteful shrubbery are surefire ways to increase curb appeal and make your home stand out from the rest of the neighborhood without completely breaking aesthetic.
+Adding colorful flowers and tasteful shrubbery are surefire ways to increase curb appeal and make your home stand out from the rest of the neighborhood without completely breaking the aesthetic.

-Plants are the most cost effective way to increase your property value through landscaping.
+Plants are the most cost-effective way to increase your property value through landscaping.
 A very good choice is to plant trees on your property.
-It’s a small investment up front but in a few years, you’ll have a tall tree that can provide shade in the backyard as well as a good windbreak for your home.
+It’s a small investment upfront but in a few years, you’ll have a tall tree that can provide shade in the backyard as well as a good windbreak for your home.
 Evergreens are a good choice for Toronto homes as they stay green all year round, providing color for your yard.
 As for the smaller plants and flowering bushes, it’s good to choose local species as they are already used to the climate of the area and thus will require less maintenance in general.
-Adding exotic plants to your garden will up the care costs for your garden and may require extra equipment to keep healthy.
+Adding exotic plants to your garden will up the care costs for your garden and may require extra equipment to keep it healthy.

-It’s important however not to overdo your garden’s design however.
-You don’t want your yards to look like jungles as they can be off putting for buyers who will see it as a nuisance and a chore to keep properly watered.
+It’s important however not to overdo your garden’s design, however.
+You don’t want your yards to look like jungles as they can be off-putting for buyers who will see it as a nuisance and a chore to keep properly watered.